chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 The file is rendered with the HTML engine since that effectively passes it as plaintext, as [noted in the docs](https://www.11ty.dev/docs/languages/), preventing any unnecessary transformations on the file.
 {% endcallout %}

+One caveat is that those files get rendered at the root of the main build due to the `permalink` in the frontmatter, but I'm sure that could be worked around.
 And that’s it.
 That’s my hacky solution.
 But then [on Twitter, I was asked about if I had tried a global data file](https://twitter.com/eleven_ty/status/1562480526396919808)… here’s what I came up with.

-# Using a global data file instead
+## Using a global data file instead

 I couldn’t make it work.
 Maybe I need more caffeine but couldn't figure out where to start, sorry!